 - 1 ½ cups water (400 ml)

 - In a large bowl, put the masa harina.
-Add the water at room temperature and slowly begin to integrate everything until you have a dough that does not stick to the hands or to the bowl (see notes).
+Add the water and slowly begin to integrate everything until you have a dough that does not stick to the hands or to the bowl (see notes).

 - With your hands slightly moistened with water, take a portion of dough and roll it into a ball then flatten it to make a patty.

-- Pass the dough from one hand to the other quickly while flattening it until you'll have a disc about 9cm (3.5 inch) and 0,60cm (¼ inch) thick.
-(VIDEO).
-You can also use a tortilla press or a pie dish to flatten the sope (SEE NOTES).
+- Pass the dough from one hand to the other quickly while flattening it until you'll have a disc about 3.5-inch (9cm) of circumference and ¼-inch (0,65cm) thick.
+See notes.

-- Take the sope from the skillet and place it between a kitchen towel to form the border by pinching around using the towel.
+- Take the sope from the skillet and place it between a paper or cloth towel.

 - Place the sope turned over, using the edges as support, onto a clean kitchen towel and let it cool completely.

-If you enjoyed this recipe please, don’t forget to rate it and leave a comment below, I would love to hear from you!
-Also, remember that you can share it using the buttons below and follow this blog on PINTEREST, INSTAGRAM, FACEBOOK and YOUTUBE!
+Did you love our recipe? please don’t forget to rate it and leave a comment below.
+Remember also that you can share it on your social media and follow this blog on PINTEREST, INSTAGRAM, FACEBOOK, and YOUTUBE.